ANVLCO/json-logic-dart/README.md

 ## Installation

-To parse JsonLogic rules in a Dart codebase, install this library is via [pub](https://pub.dev/).
+To parse JsonLogic rules in a Dart codebase, install this library via [pub](https://pub.dev/).

 ## Examples